 Dan Propper has served on our board of directors since 2006.
-Mr. Propper is the Chairman of the Board for the Osem Group, a leading Israeli manufacturer of food products.
+Mr. Propper is the Chairman of the Board of Directors for the Osem Group, a leading Israeli manufacturer of food products.
 Mr. Propper served as the Chief Executive Officer of Osem for 25 years until April 2006.
 In addition to his role at Osem, from 1993 until 1999, Mr. Propper served as President of Israel's Manufacturers' Association, an independent umbrella organization representing industrial enterprises in Israel, and as Chairman of the Federation of Economic Organizations in Israel, which unites economic and business organizations that represents all business sectors in Israel.
 Mr. Propper has received numerous awards for his contributions to the Israeli industry and economy, including an honorary Doctorate from the Technion - Israel Institute of Technology in 1999.
 Mr. Propper serves as a member of the board of directors of Osem Investments Ltd., Vitania Ltd. and a number of private companies.
-Mr. Propper is also a member of the board of governors of the Technion, the Weizmann Institute of Science, Tel Aviv University and Ben-Gurion University in Israel.
-Mr. Propper served as the Chairman of the Supervisory Council of the Bank of Israel.
+Mr. Propper is also a member of the board of governors of the Technion, Tel Aviv University and Ben-Gurion University in Israel.
+Mr. Propper earned a B.Sc. (summa cum laude) in Chemical Engineering and Food Technology from the Technion.
+From October 2011 to September 2014, Mr. Propper served as the Chairman of the Supervisory Council of the Bank of Israel.
 In 2018, Mr. Propper was appointed the Czech Republic Honorary Consul in Jerusalem.

 Ray Rothrock has served on our board of directors since 1995.
 Mr. Rothrock has also served as one of our outside directors under the Israeli Companies Law since 2000 and as a director under Roku, Inc. Mr. Rothrock is a Partner emeritus at Venrock, a venture capital firm, where he was a member since 1988 and a general partner since 1995.
 He retired from Venrock in 2013.
-Presently, Mr. Rothrock is the Chairman and Chief Executive Officer of RedSeal, Inc., a cybersecurity analytics company.
+Presently, Mr. Rothrock is the Chairman of RedSeal, Inc., a cybersecurity analytics company.
+Mr. Rothrock served as the Chief Executive Officer of RedSeal, Inc. from February 2014 until May 2020.
 Mr. Rothrock is a director of Nasdaq-listed Roku, Inc, and a number of private companies.
 Mr. Rothrock is a member of the Massachusetts Institute of Technology Corporation, and a Trustee of the University of Texas and Texas A&M Investment Management Company.
 Mr. Rothrock received a B.S. in Engineering from Texas A&M University, an M.S. from the Massachusetts Institute of Technology and an M.B.A. from the Harvard Business School.

 Dr. Tal Shavit has served on our board of directors since 2000.
 Dr. Shavit is an organizational consultant specializing in international collaboration between Israeli and American companies, consulting in the management of cultural differences in order to forge effective collaboration.
-Her work with leading management teams includes the definition of organizational culture as the engine of the company's activities.
+Her work with leading management teams includes the definition of organizational culture as the engine of such company's activities.
 She consults with companies undergoing structural change with emphasis on organizational growth through effective mergers and acquisitions and a redefining of management roles in order to meet market changes.